jpmvferreira/gwcatalog/README.md

 ### LIGO
-Although currently operational, here we will focus our efforts on generating forecast events for [LIGO](https://www.ligo.caltech.edu/).
+Although currently operational, here we will focus our efforts on generating forecast events for the Laser Interferometer Gravitational-Wave Observatory (LIGO).

 The redshift distribution is given in [[4]](#4), while the error for each measurement is provided in [[5]](#5).